ZhuZhengyi/baudstorage/README.md

 BaudStorage is a distributed storage system of immutable objects and streaming files.
 And it provides several pragmatic abstractions:

-**L1**: object store without namespaces - particularly for images or short video etc. Put an object and the system returns a unique key.
+* object store without namespaces - particularly for images or short video etc. Put an object and the system returns a unique key.
 Objects are immutable and can be delete however.

-**L2**: object store with plat namespaces - compatible with the S3 API.
+* object store with plat namespaces - compatible with the S3 API.

-**L3**: filesystems with hierachical namespaces, random read and append-only write.
+* hierachical filesystem namespaces

-**L4**: filesystems with hierachical namespaces, random read/write and complelete filesystem semantics.
+* file streams of append-only extents

 ## Architecture